demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Increase the database: Data Augmention

+I decided to generate additional data because the ratio of max numbers of traffic sign to the min of that is large (max/min = 2010 /180 > 10x )
-I used three types of Augmentation: Rotation, Shear, and Translation to achieve the target images numbers.
+Therefore, I used three types of Augmentation: Rotation, Shear, and Translation to achieve the target image number is 2010.

 ![alt text][image4]

-and I increased the dataset, now all traffic sign has 2010 images for training.
+Here is another look of exploratory visualization of the boost dataset.
+It is a bar chart showing how the data evenly distributed.

 ![alt text][image5]